Science for citizens

 In our #FAUwissenwollen series of events, researchers present their current projects in simple terms and answer questions from the audience.
 We regularly test new formats: Science picnic, talks on the tram, pub quizzes and many more.

-The Deutsches Museum Nürnberg and FAU with its Center for Applied Philosophy of Science and Key Qualifications (ZIWIS) extend an invitation to join in discussions: In the lecture series “überMorgen: der Zukunftsplausch” experts from academia and industry discuss topics such as quantum computers, migration, failure (in science) and space travel.
+Deutsches Museum Nürnberg and FAU invite you to join their series of lectures talking about the future called “überMorgen: der Zukunftsplausch”.
+During the lectures, experts from research and business talk about topics such as quantum computers, migration, failure and space travel.

-The lectures are held in the Deutsches Museum Nürnberg in Augustinerhof 4 in 90403 Nuremberg.
-The event is wheelchair accessible, and entry free of charge.
+The lectures are held in the Deutsches Museum Nürnberg.
+Entry is free of charge.
 Tickets can be booked free of charge in the ticket shop.
 Also live on YouTube!

 To the calendar of the Deutsches Museum Nürnberg

-What work is being carried out in institutes, clinics and research centers?
+What work is being carried out in the institutes, clinics and research centers at FAU?

 Collegium Alexandrinum provides some insights during presentations and tours.